vp777/surferFTP/Readme.md

 3. Use the identified network ranges to scan the internal network of the target for some  <a href="https://blog.assetnote.io/2021/01/13/blind-ssrf-chains/">interesting services</a>
 Extra: depending on the service, you can use the banner disclosure to verify the target or just to prove the impact of the SSRF issue.
 Bonus: in case we are dealing specifically with XXE, one can also use <a href="https://github.com/vp777/metahttp">metahttp</a> to identify potentially interesting resources.
-It is noted that since metahttp can also scan hostnames, one can replace the first two steps described here with the generation of hostnames that might resolve to the IP of the target service. evilFTP and metahttp were created at the same time and were originally part of the same repository.
+It is noted that since metahttp can also scan hostnames, one can replace the first two steps described here with the generation of hostnames that might resolve to the IP of the target service. evilFTP and metahttp were originally part of the same repository.

 Example:
 Assuming we are hunting for some solr instances which we know they run on port 8983 and would normally host a resource under the path: /solr/admin/cores